OliverMount/PopulationResponseCurve/README.md

 ```
 4. Individual figures for each condition are stored inside the 'plots' directory.

+> [!NOTE]
-> Note: The 'Montage' folder (that contains stitched figure files) will be recreated only if the platform is Linux (if Montage is installed).
+> The 'Montage' folder (that contains stitched figure files) will be recreated only if the platform is Linux (if Montage is installed).